puppetlabs/pcp-specifications/pcp/versions/1.0/inventory.md

 entry respectively equal to `http://puppetlabs.com/inventory_request` and `http://puppetlabs.com/inventory_response`.

-An inventory request message is decribed by the following json-schema:
+An inventory request message is described by the following json-schema:

 ```
 {